 The road map published by the English government in February 2021 is a road map for taking England out of lock down, the dates listed are the earliest dates and within a short period of its publication there was already reversals of some dates such as for International travel.

-From trade organisations discussions with the English Government and the announcements by the Welsh Government It appears to be likely that some social distancing restrictions will continue to be in place for most of the year.
+From trade organisations discussions with the English Government and the announcements by the Welsh Government it appears to be likely that some social distancing restrictions will continue to be in place for most of 2021.

 Opening for guests.

 The Welsh Government hopes that we will move to Alert Level 1 at some point in June, but has not published a date for this change.
 The Welsh Government has a system of different regulations at one of 4 Alert levels.
 At Alert level 2, two households (can be 2 bubbles) can form 1 extended household and meet socially indoors including share a self catering property .
 While at Alert level 1 three households (can be 3 bubbles) can form 1 extended house and socialise together including sharing a self catering property. –

 I have been having many enquiries from groups of friends looking for a venue for a reunion or party.
 While the English Government have said they aim to lift all restrictions in June, the Welsh Government have a more conservative opinion.
 They have published guidance on what is required to open the accommodation under their “shared use” regulations.

 The property could in Alert level 1 also be booked on a per bedroom basis, with upto 6 people from 6 households being permitted to share a bedroom.
 Unfortunately Welsh Government will require restrictions on social distancing to remain in place.
 The guests in each bedroom would not be permitted to socialise with or share meals with other guests.